googlearchive/compute-getting-started-python/README.md

 To run the demo:

+- Update the variables in the settings.py file.
+    - GCE_PROJECT_ID: your Compute Engine [project ID][2].
+    - IMAGE_URL: the string URL of an image (for example, http://lh6.ggpht.com/-TqOY_FXI6cE/SbGZ0Nb0UtI/AAAAAAAADG4/m_Kr5y-IPpM/s640/android-wallpaper5_2560x1600.jpg)
+    - IMAGE_TEXT: some text to display over the image.
+    - GCS_BUCKET: your bucket on Google Cloud Storage.
-- Update the client_secrets.json file with your client id and secret found in the [Google APIs Console][2].
+- Update the client_secrets.json file with your client id and secret found in the [Google APIs Console][3].
-- Update the global variables at the top of the helloworld.py file with your project information.
 - Run the sample using the command:

-python helloworld.py
+python main.py

 Demo steps: